fatchan/jschan/README.md

 If your nginx doesn't have the necessary module by default, or is using v2 instead, find your own guide.

 If you use cloudflare, please read [these](https://support.cloudflare.com/hc/en-us/articles/200170786-Restoring-original-visitor-IPs-Logging-visitor-IP-addresses-with-mod-cloudflare-) [articles](https://support.cloudflare.com/hc/en-us/articles/200168236-Configuring-Cloudflare-IP-Geolocation) to setup proper IP forwarding and geolocation headers.
 Similar steps would apply to other CDNs/reverse proxies.
-There are also 2 config entries in configs/main.js, `ipHeader` and `countryCodeHeader` that you can tweak for jschan to use different headers for country code or real visitor IP.

 Also included is an "nginx_advanced" config, and a snippets folder for advanced users who want to better organise and more easily customise the nginx configuration.
 It functions the same as the normal nginx.example, but you need to create the snippets folder in /etc/nginx/snippets, and copy the example snippets.